AoJ/Lactate/README.md

 ```

-Available options are currently `cache` (boolean), `expires` (seconds), `root` (string), and `debug`.
++ `root` [string] Local directory from which to serve files.
+By default, the current working directory.

-The `cache` option will have Lactate save your files in memory.
-By default this is enabled, and there's no great reason to disable it.
++ `public` [string] Public directory exposed to clients.
+If set, only requests from /<directory> will complete.

-Setting `expires` will have Lactase set appropriate `Expires` and `Cache-Control` headers for client-side caching.
-This option represents seconds-from-now to expire.
++ `cache` [boolean] Keep files in-memory.
+Enabled by default, and no great reason to disable.

-Lactate comes with expiration defaults, such as "one day."
-All of the following should work.
++ `expires` [number or string] Pass this function a number (of seconds) or a string and appropriate headers will be set for client-side caching.
+Lactate comes with expiration defaults, such as 'two days' or '5 years and sixteen days' See [Expire](https://github.com/Weltschmerz/Expire) for details.

 ```code
 lactate.set('expires', 87500)